Edit on GitHub

 • -r <name>, --remote <name> - name of the dvc remote to push to (see dvc remote list).

-• --run-cache - uploads all available history of stage runs to the dvc remote.
+• --run-cache, --no-run-cache - whether to upload all available history of stage runs to the dvc remote.
+Default is --no-run-cache.

 • -j <number>, --jobs <number> - parallelism level for DVC to upload data to remote storage.
 The default value is 4 * cpu_count().
 Note that the default value can be set using the jobs config option with dvc remote modify.
 Using more jobs may speed up the operation.